MobMonRob/SC3510_80/3D_icp/README.md

 The search area can be identified with one of 2 methods, namely, _KSearch_ and _RadiusSearch_.
 They cannot be used at the same time.

-_**filterByAngle**_:
-This function compares the normal vectors of the points with the surface normal vector of the cloud (currently a vector pointing straight in the z-direction) by calculating the angle between them.
-Therefore, allowing the identification of edges and curved areas in the point cloud.
-This comes in handy when aligning the clouds in the x-direction since only the curved areas are of significance.

 //**TOOLS:**

 _**findTF**_:
 This function uses the Singular-Value Decomposition factorization to return a transfer function that estimates the rigid transformation needed to minimize the distance between the calculated correspondences of the two point-clouds.
 The distance here is minimized by means of translational and/or rotational motion.

 _**cloudsViewer**_:
 This is the visualizing function that is called whenever we want to view the clouds.
-It also views the surface normal vector specified in the filterByAngle, as well as the correspondences calculated in each step.
+It also views the point normals, as well as the correspondences calculated in each step.
 The source cloud is viewed in green and the target cloud in red.
+Note: An overlap function is also available that views only 2 clouds.

+_**saveFile**_:
+Saves the specified cloud into a file with the specified name in .pcd format.

+_**combineClouds**_:
+combines the input source and target clouds into a new sum cloud.
+It also takes in the position object of each cloud as well as the direction to take the overlapped areas in consideration.

+_**nullCloud**_:
+It is used to shift the 3D minimum point of the specified cloud to (0, 0, 0).